 United We Give 2021 blood drive breaks all-time record

-SHREVEPORT, La.
-(KSLA) - Hundreds of people in the ArkLaTex decided to do their part and give the gift of life — shattering records.
+MONROE, La.
+(KNOE) - Hundreds of people in the ArkLaMiss decided to do their part and give the gift of life-shattering records.

 LifeShare Blood Center and Waitr announced on Monday, June 5 that this year’s United We Give Blood Drive had more than 1,800 donors, breaking records.

-The blood drive took place in multiple cities, including Shreveport, Bossier City and Texarkana.
+The blood drive took place in multiple cities, including Monroe, West Monroe, and Ruston.
 The last day of the event was held on Saturday, July 3.
 In total, 1,867 people donated blood during the event.
 That’s an increase of almost 400 donors from last year’s event.

 “The support for this event was greater than we could have possibly anticipated,” said Benjamin Prijatel, executive director of Blood Operations for LifeShare, in a news release.
 “We would like to thank all of our sponsors, who helped make this event a success.
 But most of all, we would like to thank our volunteer blood donors, whose united efforts have helped ensure our community has the blood supply it needs.”